harmonydata/harmonydata.github.io/content/en/blog/hackathon.md

 In the meantime, feel free to join our [community](/community) on Discord, check out the [ideas list](/ideas) and try our [Kaggle competition](/kaggle)!

+You can find information in the hackathon repository: https://github.com/harmonydata/hackathon

 Sign up link is coming up on Eventbrite soon!

 * When: 3 June 2024, registration starts at 9:00 am